Starfish-develop/Starfish/README.md

  because the noise is so low?
 What do the residuals look like?
 LogAmp = -14.56.
 Actual residuals are at what scale?

 Tests are interesting.
 In some sense, the Matern kernel really doesn't matter all that much.
 Its allows the error bars to inflate.
 In many cases, the identifying and tracking bad lines is the more important behavior.
-Let's accelerate the tests on order 24 to see what happens.

-Just order 24, no masking, just Matern.

-order 24, with masking, or line regions.

 Does this same behavior happen with the PHOENIX spectra?
 Running tests to find out.